 The London Peace Pagoda can be found along The Sri Chinony Peace Mile in Battersea Park.
 It was presented to London by the founder of the Japanese Buddhist movement, and built in 1985.

-The pagoda is cared for by a single Buddhist monk, Reverend Gyoro Nagase, who lives in the park, in the Old English Garden.
+The pagoda is cared for by a single Buddhist monk, Reverend Gyoro Nagase, who lives in the park, near the Old English Garden.

 Reverend Gyoro Nagase walks to the pagoda every morning from his temple, gently beating a drum as he goes.
 He spends his days cleaning the pagoda with volunteers.